Beatsleigher/JDroidLibv2/README.md

 attempting to make it standards-compliant.
 That is why I'm developing a new version of JDroidLib whenever I have some free time.
 (Which isn't that often, to be perfectly honest).

-This version as it is, has been under active development for about a week or two, and as you can tell by the (lack of) code, I don't have much time for development, but it'll get there eventually!
+This version, as it is, has been under active development for several weeks, and as you can tell by the (lack of) code, I don't have much time for development, but it'll get there eventually!

 ## Ok, great!
 Now why should I care?

 If Java isn't your language, or you simply don't want/need your apps to communicate with Android devices, then you absolutely don't have to!
-If, however, you're in that niche market, you should give it a looksy to make your application smaller, faster and your development time a lot shorter!
+If, however, you're in that niche market, you should give it a looksee to make your application smaller, faster and your development time a lot shorter!

 ## Design choices?